Vice-108/weather-app-updated/README.md

 # weather-app

-This is a weather app made with vue3, Tailwind, vuetify.
+This weather app is made with vue3, Tailwind, vuetify.

 ## Recommended IDE Setup